Highlighting the rich history of Filipino cuisine

 Andrew Arcangel

-Andrew Arcangel is a Filipino-American entrepreneur, and the owner of Pancit.com.
-Born and raised in New York, USA, Andrew grew up eating and enjoying Pancit and other Filipino foods—like Chicken Adobo and Lumpia—thanks to his father, a Filipino foodie who cooks Filipino meals every day.
+Andrew Arcangel is a Filipino-American entrepreneur, and the owner and editor-in-chief of Pancit.com.
+Born and raised in New York, USA, Andrew is a foodie who grew up enjoying Filipino food (his favorites include Pancit, Sinigang, Kare-Kare, Ukoy, Giniling, and Chicken Adobo) thanks to his father, who cooks Filipino meals every day.

-Despite living outside of the Philippines, where the majority of his family lives (his paternal grandfather was one of 13 children), Andrew shares a close bond with them through his love of family, basketball, and Filipino food—all key components of Filipino culture.
+Despite living outside of the Philippines, where the majority of his family lives (his paternal grandfather was one of 13 children), Andrew is proud of his Filipino heritage and enjoys exploring different Filipino food spots throughout his local NYC area and wherever he travels in the US.

-Now, Andrew strives to turn Pancit.com into not only the go-to cookbook of delicious Filipino food recipes, but also into a storybook of those recipes—capturing Filipino culture, history, and family traditions of past and present generations.
+Now, Andrew strives to build Pancit.com into not only the go-to cookbook of delicious Filipino food recipes, but also into a storybook of Filipino cuisine—capturing and spreading awareness of Filipino culture, history, and family traditions of the past and present.